 Smaller studios don’t always realize they need a CM until it is waved in front of their faces.
 If they do realize, they just don’t have the time or energy to advertise and recruit.
 Proactive CMs can capitalize on this and apply to studios before they even advertise, giving you a head start on the competition.

-Make use of tools like Gamedevmap to search for lesser known studios in your area, or alternatively search for remote jobs on indie boards and forums.
+Make use of tools like Gamedevmap or Google Docs to search for lesser known studios in your area, or alternatively search for remote jobs on indie boards and forums.
 Just because they don’t have an advert up, doesn’t mean they aren’t hiring!

 Get active in a game community (or start your own)

 Do you have a particular game you are passionate about?
 Are you already a member of a gaming community?
 Work within this community to develop, manage and grow it.

 Most communities need volunteer moderators and admins, and you normally have to prove yourself by being an active and contributing member of the community.
 But once you are involved in a community it is a great chance to get hands on experience.

 You never know, your community work may also get you noticed by the developers.
 There have been many stories of volunteer community enthusiasts who have gone on to be employed by the developers at a future date.